petres/gnome-shell-extension-extensions/README.md

-# gnome-shell-extension-extensions
+# Extensions
-gnome shell extension to enable/disable extension easily via a panel menu
+## About
+Extensions is a [Gnome](https://www.gnome.org/) Shell Extension which allows to enable and disable extensions via a menu in the status area in the main menu panel.

+## Install
+TODO